Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Experimental Design

 \subsection{Experimental Procedure}

-For all the three time series datasets, each of the dataset is split into a training set and a testing set.
-The proposed ESC-CNN modeling strategy and the counterparts are fitted with the training set and estimated for each forecasting horizons ($H= 1,3,6$) with the MAPE, SMAPE and RMSE measures over datasets (AR1, COP, and WEB).
-The training and testing process for each dataset is repeated for 10 times.
-Upon the termination of this loop, the performance of examined models at each prediction horizon and dataset is evaluated in terms of the average best testing accuracy that the methods achieved in the learning process.
+For the selected time series datasets, each of the datasets is first scaled with z-score method to map onto standard normal distribution,\footnote{https://scikit-learn.org/stable/modules/preprocessing.html\#preprocessing-scaler} and split into a training, a validation set, and a testing set.
+The proposed ESM-CNN modeling strategy and the counterparts are fitted as well as cross-validated with the training set and the validation set.
+For preprocessed data, we convert the outputs back to their original scales.
+Then, the models can be estimated and directly compared for each forecasting horizons with the MAPE, SMAPE, and RMSE measures over all datasets.

+Finally, we execute each model 20 times using CUDA 10.1 accelerated Pytorch framework\footnote{https://pytorch.org/} on a Ubuntu 20.04 server with Intel 8700K CPU and Nvidia GTX 1070 GPU, and the averaged performance is reported in the next section. \reviseS{Furthermore, upon the requests from reviewers, eight more real-world datasets and three more linear competing models were selected to extend the present experiment, and the results are provided in \ref{app:exp}.}